 But, application security is not simply just a layer 7 DDoS protection.
 AppTrana DDoS Protection is a fully managed application SaaS solution that provides detection, protection, and monitoring of all domains by offering automated web application scanning, on-demand pen testing, remediation, web application firewall, application DDoS mitigation and reporting within one web-based console.

-Need help protecting your business from DDoS attacks?
+Need help protecting your business from layer 7 DDoS attacks?

 Founder & Chief Marketing Officer, Indusface